inthesum/Flye/README.md

 with the following exceptions: CHM13 T2T, CHM1 and HG002 were run with `--asm-coverage 50`.

-Note that this version of the table reflects contigs NG50, while the previous versions were refering to scaffold NG50.
+Note that this version of the table reflects contigs NG50, while the previous versions were referring to scaffold NG50.

 Third-party